vertigobr/vkpr-old/docs/installation.md

 ### Step 1: Set up values

-In this section, go to prepare values file to deploy VKPR in Cluster.
-A values file example find [here](../../examples).
+In this section, we are going to prepare a values file to deploy VKPR in the Cluster.
+A values file example can be found [here](../../examples).

-All sub-charts specified into [Chart.yaml](../../vkpr/Chart.yaml) can be enabled/disabled in values with key `enabled`:
+All sub-charts specified into [Chart.yaml](../../vkpr/Chart.yaml) can be enabled/disabled in values with the following key `enabled`:

 ```yaml
 nginx-ingress:
   enabled: true
 ```

-By default is enabled the charts: [NGINX Ingress Controller](../stacks.md#nginx-ingress-controller), [Loki](../stacks.md#loki) and [Prometheus Operator](../stacks.md#prometheus-operator).
+The charts: [NGINX Ingress Controller](../stacks.md#nginx-ingress-controller), [Loki](../stacks.md#loki) and [Prometheus Operator](../stacks.md#prometheus-operator) are enabled by default.

-Example of the implementation of each sub-chart can be found in the [stack documentation](../stacks.md).
+An example of the implementation of each sub-chart can be found in the [stack documentation](../stacks.md).

 ### Step 2: Deploy VKPR

-With the values file finalized, let's deploy.
+With the values file concluded, let's deploy it.

 First, add helm repository:
 ```sh